andytill/erlyberly/README.md

 Some things that are important.

 1. Bug fixing and stability for current features is number one priority right now.
-Help by sending contributing issue reports.
+Help by contributing issue reports.
 2. seq_trace visualisation with graphs.
 3. More statistics on the running system, such as memory and CPU.
 4. Beat CAP.